tim-minter/watson-assistant-utilisation-control/README.md

 1. Hide the user input field.
 2. Set a context variable in Watson Assistant if the limit has been reached and test for that variable on every node.

-Both of these options have benefits and disadvatages and neither ideal.
+Both of these options have benefits and disadvantages and neither is ideal.

-1. Because this is basicvally just hiding the input field this still allows a hacker or dedicated user to send messages to Watson Assistant if they REALLY want to.
+1. Because this is basically just hiding the input field this still allows a hacker or dedicated user to send messages to Watson Assistant if they REALLY want to.
+This is the simplest solution.
 2. This stops the possibility of hacking but you have to add a context variable test (see below) on EVERY node of your dialogue.
 Not too bad if you are starting from scratch or have only a few nodes, but this could take some time if you have a lot of nodes already.

 ![image of additional context variable check](https://github.com/tim-minter/watson-assistant-utilisation-control/blob/main/context-variable-check.png)